You in Reverse

-You in Reverse is the sixth full-length album released by indie rock band Built to Spill.
+You in Reverse is the sixth studio album released by indie rock band Built to Spill.
 The band added one new member for this album, making Built to Spill a quartet for the first time.
 It was also the first album since Ultimate Alternative Wavers not recorded or produced by Phil Ek.
 The lineup was Doug Martsch, Brett Nelson, Scott Plouf, and Jim Roth.
 The album was recorded in Portland, Oregon at Audible Alchemy.
 You in Reverse was released on April 11, 2006.

 Track listing

 All songs written by Built To Spill.